schoukah/drawing_with_code_using_p5.js/10_adding_some_colour/README.md

     fill(colour_string)

-Sets the color used to fill shapes.
+Sets the colour used to fill shapes.
 All shapes drawn after the fill command will be filled with the specified colour.

 ## Add the colours from your drawing to your sketch